get home bag

 • Cash: Keep a small amount of money in your bag, including small bills and coins, in case electronic payment systems are unavailable or you need to purchase essential items.

-• Personal Hygiene Items: Include travel-sized toiletries like hand sanitizer, wet wipes, tissues, and toilet paper for maintaining cleanliness and personal hygiene during the journey.
+• Personal Hygiene Items: Include travel-sized toiletries like hand sanitizer, wet wipes, tissues, and toilet paper to maintain cleanliness and personal hygiene during the journey.

 • Emergency Blanket: A compact or space blanket can provide warmth and insulation if you are in a cold environment or need shelter.